Skip to main content

 Stay up to date on federal and state laws relating to cannabis banking.

 Under current federal law, banks and credit unions face federal prosecution and penalties if they provide services to legal CRBs.
-While some financial institutions have taken on these risks and are currently providing cannabis-related banking services in states that have legalized marijuana, most have not been willing to open the doors to federally illegal businesses.
+While some financial institutions have taken on these risks and are currently providing cannabis-business banking services in states that have legalized marijuana, most have not been willing to open the doors to federally illegal businesses.
 According to a letter from the American Bankers Association (ABA) to the Senate Banking Committee, only about 11 percent of all U.S. banks and about 4 percent of all credit unions actively provide banking services to cannabis-related businesses.
 This lack of access to financial services hinders these businesses’ abilities to gain a market foothold and contributes to the flourishing of an unregulated, underground marketplace.
 Communities are flooded with cash associated with these businesses, with no place to deposit the funds.

-“There is nothing like a cash economy to facilitate money laundering,” Senator Jeff Merkley testified before a committee hearing on the SAFE Banking Act.
-“The lack of electronic records in this world makes it easy to move money that shouldn’t be moved.”
-“Without full access to the banking and payments system, legal cannabis businesses are forced to operate in the shadows,” said Sen. Sherrod Brown, D-Ohio, in the same hearing.
+“Without full access to the banking and payments system, legal cannabis businesses are forced to operate in the shadows,” said Committee Chairman Sen. Sherrod Brown, D-Ohio, in the same hearing.
 Many business owners rely on funds from friends and family instead of small business and bank loans because “they might go through all the cost and effort, only to be denied.”

 Awaiting action